markwilkening21/markwilkening21.github.io/index.md

     <h1 style="font-size: 3rem; font-weight: 300;">CSPB 3112 - Mark Wilkening</h1>
     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Week 13 Update ::  April 15, 2025 - April 22, 2025

+This week I completed modules on:

+**LDAP** Directory services via IP protocol.
+It provides database style functionality engineered to eb fast, computationally lightweight, and robust.
+I learned about LDAP Authentication, and completed a lab exercise of installing an LDAP server on a virtual machine.

+**Firewalls** One of the most ubiquitous terms in computing that I believe most non-tech people are aware of.
+"Is it the firewall?" they say in a meeting when anything goes wrong.It was interesting to learn more about them.
+I knew some of the basics, but learned about Zones Management, Source
+Management, and Port Management.

+**System INIT/SysteMD History** Learned about the init program that is the first user level process or task run on the sytem and continues to run until the system is shut down.
+The 3 most common implementations of init include systemd, Upstart, and SysVinit, and now all major distributions have moved to systemd.

+**Backup and Recovery Methods** The basics of backup media (tape, CD, DVD, hard disk, etc) and the general importance of backuping up properly.
+I also learned about backing up incrementally with tar using compression methods.

+I'm almost done!
+Only 2 real modules left (Linux Security Modules and System Rescue).

 ## Week 12 Update ::  April 7, 2025 - April 14, 2025

 I completed modules this week on Devices and UDEV, Network Addresses, Network Devices and Configuration.
 I used a similar technique as last week where